VilmaGlez/historical_sources/README.md

 # Historical Sources
-## Large-scale computational analysis of historical sources
+## Description

-Extraction and processing of data from historical sources of the 16th century.
+Data extraction and treatment package from historical sources from the 16th century through the use of neural networks.

-## Please read this guide before try to run the application.

 ## Installation

+### Installing Conda

 First of all you must install [Conda](https://www.anaconda.com/products/distribution).